Joble9012/Joble9012/README.md

 The goal was to simulate a real multi-location retail environment and demonstrate a complete analytics workflow—from data creation to insights and visualization.

 ## Project Purpose
-Management at multi-location retailers often lacks clear visibility into performance differences across stores, product trends, and customer behaviors.
+Management at Mr. Wish often lacks clear visibility into performance differences across stores, product trends, and customer behaviors.
 This project aims to answer questions such as:

 - Which stores perform best?
 - Which drinks drive the most revenue?